cryptrunner49/goargs/README.md

 # ArGonaut 🏹🚀

-**ArGonaut** is an easy-to-use CLI argument parser for Go that automatically generates documentation for every command and flag—keeping your docs up-to-date effortlessly!
+**ArGonaut** is an easy-to-use CLI argument parser for Go that automatically generates documentation for every command and flag, ensuring your docs stay up-to-date with zero effort! 🚀📚

 ## Features ✨